shamvoke/shamvoke/src/_posts/2026-07-05-the-most-powerful-android-feature-your-are-not-using.md

 `adb devices`

-If everything is set up right, you’ll see a string of numbers followed by the word device.
+If everything is set up correctly, you’ll see a string of numbers followed by the word device.

 >💡 Tip: If it says unauthorized, look at your phone screen, you forgot to accept that popup!